LifestyleCorp/Medical-Transformers/README.md

 - The Nucleotide Transformer: Building and Evaluating Robust Foundation Models for Human Genomics
   - https://huggingface.co/InstaDeepAI
   - https://github.com/instadeepai/nucleotide-transformer
+- A Review on the Applications of Transformer-based language models for Nucleotide Sequence Analysis

 ## DNA Methylation
 - MethylBERT: A Transformer-based model for read-level DNA methylation pattern identification and tumour deconvolution